Articles · · 3 min read

 When you have a recommendation fail to persuade others, this failure can feel devastating.
 You feel countless hours have been wasted, an opportunity was lost, and perhaps you’re unwilling to go through that exercise again.
-More often than not though, it’s not because your recommendation was a poor one, but because you're not speaking in the love language your colleagues receive.

 One of the main reasons organizations hire external, business management consultancies like BCG, Bain, or Accenture is because they use a storytelling structure that explains the rationale behind a recommendation.
 This structure is is valued by executives and stakeholders it is predictable in nature and is specifically focused on placing difficult trade-off decisions at the heart of the story.